wildtruc/Pci-Passthrough-Handbook/README.md

 Most are taken from already existing tutorials and articles pages, some are modified, some are wrote from scratch.

 #### Helpers
-There is probably more scripts that could be wrote to simplify user's experience.
+There are probably more scripts that could be wrote to simplify user's experience.
 Add your's or patch with your enhancement.

  - **[iommu_group](iommu_group.sh)** Will display in clear tabs iommu groups for VGA and Audio after system basic iommu init.